Théodspell – The History of Theodish Belief

 The brief union between Ásatru and Théodish Belief was ended.

 Alas, this did not end the Wínland Ríce’s woes.
 Théodish Belief continued to grow but, as it did, new difficulties arose.
 The Ríce’s théods were all based upon the warband of the Folkwandering Tide (Migration Era).
-While this framework made for an authentic RetroHeathenry, it also attracted triflers, adventurers, and agenda mongers who, once within the Ríce, cultivated intrigue and sowed the seeds of treason.
+While this framework made for an authentic RetroHeathenry, it also attracted roleplayers, triflers, adventurers, and agenda mongers who, once within the Ríce, cultivated intrigue and sowed the seeds of treason.
 Many of the Théodsmen who had come into Théodism from Ásatrú were either wolf-headed or out of thew within a handful of years.
 Swain Wódening of Wednesbury Théod, Winifred Hodge of Gering Théod, Ingwíne of Godastede Hall and others were outlawed in 1996 upon sundry grounds such as endangering the king’s luck, treason against the king, or raising hand or word against the king.
 Many of these outlaws then gathered to found Þæt Angelseaxisce Ealdriht, a broadfolk (national) fellowship which lasted until 2004.
 In 1997, a Norman théod, the Normannii Thiud, was founded by Dan H yet by Winterfylleþ of 2001, the Normannii Thiud withdrew from the Wínland Ríce as rumor of treason began to reach the ears of the king’s thanes.
 Yet in leaving the Ríce, Lord Normannii did not outrun outlawry and was wolf-headed by the summer of 2002.

-Dole Three: The Wisdom Roundtable, Fallowtide, & Pretendership (2002 – 2019)
+Dole Three: The Fallowtide, & Pretendership (2002 – 2019)

 During this time outlaws of the Normannii Thiud and Angelseaxisce Ealdriht established a Théodish pretendership under the guise of an Affirmation of Thew which Gárman had previously rejected in 2002 as unthewful.
 From this wearg samnung (outlaw assembly) spread much misunderstanding about Théodish belief and thew.
 Yet “treason doth never prosper” and this bid to take over Théodish Belief proved unlucky.
-By 2004 the Angelseaxisce Ealdriht was no more, having split in two halves: a Miercinga Théod helmed by Swain Wódening and a Néoweanglia Þéod helmed by Cynemund S who, within months, brought it beneath the outlawed Normannii Thiud.
+By 2004 the Angelseaxisce Ealdriht was no more, having split in two halves: a Miercinga Théod helmed by Swain Wódening and a Néoweanglia Þéod helmed by Cynemund (BS) who, within months, brought it beneath the outlawed Normannii Thiud.
 In 2005 Swain stepped down from his lordship of Miercinga and turned the Théod over to his then wife, Tee.
 In that same year the folk of Néoweanglia Þéod, wishing to leave Normannii, left their lord who chose to remain Dan’s thane.
 Yet by 2007 Néoweanglia was no more.
 In that same year, Eric Wódenning, having left the Wínland Ríce, formed Englatheod in which his brother Swain soon joined him.
 In 2008 Miercinga disbanded and by 2009 the Normannii Thiud was in ruin as it splintered into sundry offshoots as Dan’s thanes abandoned him.
 Two of these fellowships, Arfstoll Church of Theodish Belief helmed by Lou S and Álfröðull þjóð led by Conn H were short-lived and folded soon thereafter.
 More noteworthy were those fellowships which the Normannii Thiud had fostered during its outlawry, namely Daniel F’s Œþelland Théod, which had been beneath the Normannii banner since 2004, and Cynemund’s newly formed Hwítmersc Théod.
 In that same year the Wódenings’ Englatheod was brought beneath the Hwítmersc banner and became Wednesbury Shire.

 Among the few glad tidings to come from this Dark Age in Théodish history was Gerd’s reforming of the disbanded Fresena Thiad in 2005 as Axenthof Thiad which took no part in the aforementioned Affirmation of Thew.